-- (b) Where stucco extends to or below grade, chemical should be applied as per label directions in trenches dug below and under the edge of the stucco, so as to assure saturation of ground beneath.
-This is in addition to ground treatment under building (see 17). - (c) Where ground slabs prevent the trenching required under (b), the ground may be treated by injecting chemical into the void between stucco and inner walls. - 17.
-Ground Treatment Under the Building.
+(b) Where stucco extends to or below grade, chemical should be applied as per the soil must be treated with approved chemicals according to the label directions in trenches dug below and under the edge of the stucco, so as to assure saturation of ground beneath.
+This is in addition to ground treatment under building (see 17).

+-(c) Where ground slabs prevent the trenching required under (b), the ground may be treated by -injecting chemical into the void between stucco and inner walls.

+17. Ground Treatment Under the Building:

-Chemical must be applied according to label direction entirely around inside of foundation wall, and around all pipes, chimneys, and piers.
+Chemical must be applied according to label direction entirely around The inside of foundation wall, and around all pipes, chimneys, and piers must be treated with approved chemical according to the label directions.

-18. Ground Treatment Outside Buildings.
+18. Ground Treatment Outside Buildings: